Embedding strategies for business data - why generic models fall short

 Most companies should start with fine-tuning.
 Here is why.

 Off-the-shelf embeddings work when your data looks like internet text.
-If you are embedding blog posts, product descriptions, or general documentation, start there.
+If you’re embedding blog posts, product descriptions, or general documentation, start there.
 Platforms like Google Cloud and Databricks make fine-tuning straightforward these days.

 Fine-tuning gets you most of the benefit with a fraction of the effort.
-Recent work shows you can boost performance by 7-41% with just 1,000-5,000 examples.
+Research shows you can boost performance by 7-41% with just 1,000-5,000 examples.
 For specialized fields like legal, medical, or technical domains, this approach adapts existing models to understand your terminology and relationships.
+Tools like LlamaIndex can generate synthetic training data from your documents, making this easier than it used to be.

-Training from scratch makes sense when you are sitting on massive proprietary datasets and your domain is truly unique.
+Training from scratch makes sense when you’re sitting on massive proprietary datasets and your domain is truly unique.
 Think genomics research or highly specialized manufacturing processes.

 The trade-off?
 Cost and resources.
 Fine-tuning can cost a few dollars for simple tasks and takes minimal time.
 Training from scratch requires serious infrastructure and data science expertise.